nenapu/SequenceAwareExecutorService/README.md

 <p>
 To achieve this SequenceAwareExecutorService uses its own SequenceAwareExecutorJob which holds your actual task and a reference which will be used to identify the related tasks.
-There are two types SequentialExecutorJob to cater Runnable tasks and Callable tasks.
+There are two types SequenceAwareExecutorJob to cater Runnable tasks and Callable tasks.
 Each job will have a unique reference and related reference.
 The SequenceAwareExecutorService works on related reference.
 </p>